python-bear/Posh-My-CMD/README.md

   > https://ohmyposh.dev/
 - For the Oh-My-Posh Github website:
   > https://github.com/JanDeDobbeleer/oh-my-posh
-- For a tutorial on basic personalizaiton of your CMD terminal:
+- For a tutorial on basic personalization of your CMD terminal:
   > https://www.howtogeek.com/16815/how-to-personalize-the-windows-command-prompt/

+## License ##

+This project is available under the MIT License, for more information reference the LICENSE.txt file.